kyverno/chainsaw/website/docs/configuration/flags.md

 # Command line flags

-Even after a [configuration file](./file.md) is loaded, you can override specific settings using command-line flags.
+After a [configuration file](./file.md) is loaded, you can override specific settings using command-line flags.

+## Reference documentation

+See [Chainsaw test command reference](../commands/chainsaw_test.md#options) for the list of all available flags.

 ## Example